Junyl2/TalisayCityCollege---website/README.md

 Website feautures: still planning.

  Git Branch Structure
-#Merging Workflow
+#Merging Workflow,
-1.clone the repository,
+1.clone the repository.
 2. fetch all the branches that I created.
 > Note:All new features should be developed in a `feature/name` branch and merged into `frontend` or `backend` before merging into `dev`.